I had an incredible adventure this week.

-And that really does something.
+And that really does something to a person.

 It does something that no amount of planned, controlled, guided activities will do.
-I could never have gotten those feelings from paying $50 to get onto a bus that pulled nicely and neatly into the national park, from having a guide show us around, from walking on the paved path with other camera-wielding tourists.
+I could never have gotten those feelings from paying $50 to get onto a bus that pulled nicely and neatly into the national park, having a guide show us around, walking on the paved path with other camera-wielding tourists.

 There’s no glory in safety.
 There’s no joy in the beaten path.

 And today, as I sit here and recount to you this amazing adventure, I’m happy to say that I’m ready to write my next book.
 I’m full of ideas and inspiration and wonder.
 I’ve regained what I felt was lost.
 I’ve come out of my mental and creative stagnation.
 I’ve regained my awareness of my inner power.

 I’ve learned, from this incredible adventure, that it’s one thing to say you believe in yourself, but it’s a whole other thing to put yourself into situations that test your abilities.

 Self-confidence, happiness, joy, inspiration—these aren’t things that you get one day and that’s that.
 These are side effects of the constant, continual process of self-discovery, of reinvention, of ceaselessly throwing yourself back into the arms of uncertainty, emerging on the other side with the direct experience of your own potential.